 - Decide where you would like to die, make your wishes known, and make it happen.
 Hospice will help you.

-- Share your life with family and friends, which will affirm that your life had meaning and help you maintain your self-image.
+- Share your life with family and friends, which will affirm that your life has meaning and help you maintain your self-image.

-While a stage of grief, anger is also a powerful emotion.
-While you may not fear death, you may not feel ready to die.
-You might even feel angry about it, especially if it is earlier than you expected and you think of all the things you will miss.
+Anger is another powerful emotion.
+Even if you do not fear death, you may not feel ready to die and feel angry about it, especially if it is earlier than you expected and you think of all the things you will miss.

-You may express your anger toward life, your illness, or your situation, but use it in a positive way to motivate yourself to solve problems and take action to get what you need.
+- While it is healthy to express your anger toward life, your illness, or your situation, use it in a positive way to motivate yourself to solve problems and take action to get what you need.

 Guilt and Regret